kren333/worst_case_resource_allocation_final/README.md

 ./run_all.sh
 ```

-The final figures in the paper (TODO: list figures) should be located within the `_final_results_ci`, `efficiency_experiments`, and `paper_visualizations` folders.
+The final figures in the paper (TODO: list figures) will be located within the `_final_results_ci`, `efficiency_experiments`, and `paper_visualizations` folders.
 This contains visualizations (for each worst-case distribution) of the model predictions and converged weights assigned to individuals within the corresponding optimization instance.

-Read below for a more detailed description of each of the subtasks involved in our experiments, should you decide to run experiments one-at-a-time *as opposed* to simply running run_all.sh.

-#### Running Individual Experiments
+### Running Individual Experiments

-The following commands (which can be run in any order) will run all experiments on the binary prediction tasks (unemployment, income classification) and income regression task (identify worst-case distributions w.r.t. all loss functions, for all predictive models, compile the results, and then compare our method to Pyomo/IPOPT):
+Should you decide to run experiments one-at-a-time *as opposed* to simply running run_all.sh, run the following commands.
+The provided commands (which can be run in any order) will run all experiments on the binary prediction tasks (unemployment, income classification) and income regression task (identify worst-case distributions w.r.t. all loss functions, for all predictive models, compile the results, and then compare our method to Pyomo/IPOPT):

 ```
 ./binary_experiments.sh